How to Use the Google Sheets IF THEN Formula [Easy Guide]

 Google Sheets incorporates various features that make working much easier for us, such as the SUMIF, IFNA, and IF CONTAINS functions.
-The Google Sheets IF THEN formula is one of those fantastic features.
+The Google Sheet IF THEN function is one of those fantastic features.
 The IF formula in Google Sheets can be used to check a condition and then return a specified value if it is TRUE or return a different specified value if FALSE.

 You can take marking exam scores as an example.
 When a person wants to simplify the task of marking whether a student passed or not, they can use the if then formula Google Sheets provides to return “Pass” if the score is greater than the set value.
 Otherwise, “Fail.”